amalog/scratch/syntax/aaa.md

 Many languages waste punctuation on rarely used operations like bitwise operators.
 In a high level language that rarely twiddles bits, I'd much rather use word operators (xor, and, or, negate) for bitwise operations and reserve punctuation operators (^ & | !) for common operations.

+## Standard Binary Format

+Perhaps along with the standard syntax, we also define a standard Protocol Buffers serialization of a program.
+This would allow one to build a single monolithic `main` module out of its constituent parts.
+Then serialize it into a compact binary representation for distribution.
+This is similar in principle to [Dart's snapshots](http://www.dartlang.org).
+It factors out all parsing and importing overhead.

+This could be especially helpful for embedding Amalog in constrained environments like a web browser.
+The binary representation is small and easily transmitted over the web.
+The local JavaScript implementation can also be smaller because it doesn't need a full parser and module implementation.
+It can just load and run the Protocol Buffer code directly.

+We did something roughly similar with Golog.
+It doesn't have a module system, so we use SWI-Prolog's module system to load our code.
+Then we walk the code and extract all predicates that are needed for execution.
+That's serialized into a single Prolog file which Golog can run.
+That made it much easier to build a working Prolog implementation.

 ## Research on visual design

 Programming language syntax design is dangerously devoid of any scientific basis.
 We use curly braces because C did it many years ago.
 It's been cargo culted along since then.
 This section is an attempt to understand what research has been done into visual design and reading/visual comprehension as it relates to programming language syntax design.
 Certainly psychologists and graphic designers have something to teach us here.